See Which Florida Cities Made the List

 Methodology: We use a variety of factors to determine these rankings.
 To see our full methodology, click here.

 Everyone knows of the beautiful beaches and sunny weather of Florida.
 Every year people from across the nation come here for vacation, visiting Disney World, the space rocket launches, and the Everglades.
 With the Atlantic ocean to the east, and the Gulf of Mexico to the left of this peninsula state, there's just always a beautiful sight to behold.
-There are several military bases and retirement communities in the state as well, which creates a wide range of cities with varying levels of safety, as we’ll go over below.
+There are several military bases and retirement communities and not surprisingly we get plenty of inquiries about medical alert devices from this state.
+Florida has a wide range of cities with varying levels of safety, as we’ll go over below.

 On a national level, Florida proudly has one of the top 10 safest cities in the nation, and more than 20 other cities in the top 500 safest cities in the nation.
 Within the state, our safety ratings for the top 54 safest cities range from an impressively high 91.42 to 30.15.
 Our research shows that a vast majority in the 25 safest cities in Florida experienced a drop in violent and property crimes.